david-knott/tigerlang/compiler/DIARY.md

 original unit tests didn't catch this because we were using the parser directory.
 The parser service wraps the code in a declist if there isn't one present.

+I need to revist the type checking before any further work.

 ## Thursday 17th December 2020
 Started dataflow analysis, splitting tree IR into quadruples and the recombining them.